 We can look no further than Amazon specifically in their successes in managing a vast amount of varied content.
 As a shopper on their site we have access to millions of book and product SKUs.
 They apply 1) Social rating – what you experience when using social sites like Facebook by measuring “likes”, shares and votes.
 2) Collaborative filtering based on users past actions and 3) Semantic Analysis which understands the meaning of small segments of the content and then applying machine learning analyzes relationships between all these segments for future suggestion or recall of specific content.
 Amazon uses a combination of all three techniques to position the right book or product based on our behavior, peer experiences as well as having a semantic understanding of the product page we’re viewing.
 This has doubtlessly taken many thousands of man hours and peta bytes of data to analyze to improve these algorithms.
 But over the past few years we are seeing additional “unsupervised” AI driven algorithms that are able to automatically categorize and organize content without the need for training data and the required time involved.
 These are known as unsupervised AI / deep learning approaches.

-Thankfully, as the above Amazon and Box.com example illustrates, this overall content curation and optimization problem is being tackled on many fronts.
-So certainly, such an automated solution like this will certainly be part of the learning content curation landscape as well.
+Thankfully, as the above examples illustrate, this overall content curation and optimization problem is being tackled on many fronts.

 See our AI and the Augmented Workforce primer on how a workforce and technology can effectively work on tasks together.
 Including curation.